 On the Alexander family’s sheep and beef farm - just outside Matamata - Jackson discovered the perfect place to create The Shire and village of Hobbiton.

-Hobbiton media manager Ian Brodie says location scouts knew immediately that the farm was a perfect match for the village.
+Hobbiton general manager Russell Alexander says location scouts knew immediately that the farm was a perfect match for the village.

 "When they reached the location, it was immediately clear to them that they had found the perfect spot.
 The concept artists that were with the team just sat down on the grass and started drawing, placing Hobbit holes in the landscape."

-"It has a slightly surreal look to it - the green is intense, the puffy summer cumulus clouds are very white and the sky is this deep blue," says Brodie.
+"It has a slightly surreal look to it - the green is intense, the puffy summer cumulus clouds are very white and the sky is this deep blue," says Alexander.

 But, while the existing topography would provide the backdrop, a lot of work was still needed to create a complete village of neat little Hobbit homes, hedgerows and gardens that would meet the director’s high standards.